nipil/mplabx-picas-10f202-empty/README.md

     BUILD FAILED (exit value 2, total time: 108ms)

 After an exit/restart of MPLAB X, it just compiled.

+According to the `Makefile-*` files, it seems that the "Device Family Pack" package was not loaded at first ?

+## Updating Device Family Pack

+Go to `Tools / Packs` menu

+- Click `Check for updates`
+- Enter your chip number in the text box on the right
+- On the left, maybe you have "new" and can `Update`
+- if so, please proceed

+Then update your project to use the newer DFP

+- in the project dashboard, click the "Properties" button
+- go to `Conf` section
+- select the newer version in the "Packs" section on the right
+- re-select "pic-as" as compiler toolchain
+- click OK

+Note : the DFP installed in system (at software install ?) cannot be uninstalled.

 ## Preliminary verification